richsant/Sports_Watch/README.md

 # Sports_Watch
-Design project for my Intro to MicroProcessors course in which code for a sports watch with three different modes was designed.
+Design project for my Intro to MicroProcessors course in which code for a sports watch with three different modes was implemented. https://youtu.be/i59sRAOuh1g (Links to an external site.)Links to an external site.